Initial configuration

 "user": "bridge",

-"password": "", // by default, there is no password for database access, but if one is set, you need to specify the encrypted password previously created for the impersonation account here
+"password": "", // by default, there is no password for database access, but if a password is set, you need to specify the encrypted password previously created for the impersonation account here

 "database": "calendar"